LeoWu12138/-NLP--Pragmatics-of-COVID19-Mental-Health-in-NZ-AUS-Newspapers-Vs.-Personal-Perspectives/README.md

 ## 1. Corpus Content
 Comparisons of corpus linguistics - within the domain of MH - between newspapers and personal accounts could be more interesting, insightful, and impactful.
 The three separate corpora are created: New Zealand (NZ)/Australia (AU) newspapers, personal stories, and Reddit comments.
+The first part for creating corpus is group job, Thanks Chris, Bhanu and Lyn.

 ![image](https://user-images.githubusercontent.com/91108612/187027129-8f7ecba3-1f0b-41d6-b882-56498a16fe89.png)